Department Brown Bags

 Book Reviews: Unhealthy Cities: Poverty, Race, and Place in America by Kevin Fitzpatrick and Mark LaGory (Routledge, 2010).
 Journal of Planning Education and Research (JPER).

-Professors Enrique S. Pumar, Shavaun Walls, and Lynn M. Mayer were awarded Catholic Community Partnership for Better Early Childhood Development Grant from the Better Way Foundation.
+Professors Enrique S. Pumar, Shavaun Walls, and Lynn M. Mayer were awarded Catholic Community Partnership for Better Early Childhood Development Grant from the Better Way Foundation in 2013.

 Professor James Loewen is the 2012 recipient of the ASA’s Cox-Johnson-Frazier Award.
 His life and work embody the spirit and intellect of the pioneering African American scholar-activists for whom the Award is named.
 Each year the Award recognizes outstanding achievement in research, teaching, and service to community, with a particular focus on scholars who work in the areas of human rights and social justice.
 It is reserved for those whose social activism, community efforts, and contributions to the building and development of institutions and programs are exceptionally noteworthy, and special consideration is given to those whose work emphasizes African American or similarly disadvantaged racial/ethnic populations that have experienced historical racial discrimination.
 The Cox-Johnson-Frazier Award is one of the highest honors the ASA bestows upon its members.

-Professor Paul Sullins traveled to Accra to direct the Ghana Summer Institute of Catholic Social Thought last July 9-13.
+Professor Paul Sullins directs the Ghana Summer Institute of Catholic Social Thought.
 The Ghana program comprised an intensive one-week program faithful to magisterial teaching with a pedagogy moving from principle to application.

 Professor Sandra Hanson was awarded her second Fulbright.
 The award involves an exchange with Leipzig University in the Spring of 2012.